- How to Write an Argumentative Essay Worth an A+ Grade

 How to Write an Argumentative Essay?

 The answer is simple – select a topic.
-But before making a final decision on the issue of choice, students should consider the following:
+But before making a final decision on essay titles, students should consider the following:

 - Make sure to define the problem precisely.